 163 Spring Street, Melbourne, Victoria, 3000, Australia

-The Princess, a majestic 19th-century theatre, is the gilded home to first-run major musicals and has recently undergone its own transfiguration to play host to Harry Potter and the Cursed Child.
-The theatre is said to be haunted by more than just Nearly Headless Nick isn’t the only ghost said to be in residence at the theatre.
-Italian-born British opera singer Frederick Federici died of a heart attack after belting out the last notes of his aria on the opening night of a production of Faust after performing his last aria.
+The Princess, a grand 19th-century theatre, is the gilded home of first-run big musicals and has lately undergone its own transfiguration to play host to Harry Potter and the Cursed Child.
+The theatre is said to be haunted by more than just Nearly Headless Nick.
+Frederick Federici, a British opera singer of Italian descent, passed away on the opening night of a production of Faust after performing his last aria.

-Afterwards, the cast swore he’d appeared on stage for final bows, and his ghost is said to haunt the theatre.
-It’s tradition to leave a dress circle seat open for him on opening night, and many who have visited and worked in the theatre have reported seeing the well-dressed and by all accounts good-natured ghost.
+Afterwards, the performers swore he'd been on stage for final bows, and his spirit is claimed to haunt the venue.
+It's usual to keep a dress circle seat free for him on opening night, and many who have visited and worked at the theatre have reported seeing the well-dressed and by all accounts good-natured ghost.

 Young and Jackson

 Numerous prostitutes were reportedly killed in the area of Young & Jackson, one of Melbourne's oldest bars, in the late 19th century.
 When they passed away, authorities paid little attention.
 Since then, however, men have claimed to have seen a female ghost outside the bar; locals speculate that she is the spirit of one of the prostitutes who used to frequent the establishment.
 A careful examination of the lady reveals that, despite her stunning appearance, her neck has been cut, according to one account.